 The Master of Education in Teaching and Learning, aligned with the National Board for Professional Teaching Standards (NBPTS) and fully accredited by the National Council for the Accreditation of Teacher Education (NCATE)/Council for the Accreditation of Education Preparation (CAEP), is designed to provide in-service teachers and other education professionals with an opportunity to enhance their knowledge of instructional design, assessment, classroom management and technology integration.

 Courses include activities for Education professionals to develop reflective practice skills through action research within the classroom.

-Students must have an undergraduate GPA of 3.0 or higher be accepted into the Alternative Education Program.
+Students must have an undergraduate GPA of 3.0 or higher be accepted into the Teaching and Learning Program.

 The program has been approved by Lock Haven University, The Pennsylvania State System of Higher Education and the Pennsylvania Department of Education.

 To complete the admissions procedure, students must submit;

 - A writing sample